litebird/litebird_sim/docs/source/simulations.rst

 ^^^^^^^^^^^

-Since the class :class:`.Simulation` is interfaced to :func:`litebird_sim.make_binned_map`, it is able to provide data splits both in time and detector space (see :ref:`mapmaking` for more details on the splitting and the available options).
+Since the class :class:`.Simulation` is interfaced to :func:`litebird_sim.make_binned_map` and :func:`litebird_sim.make_destriped_map`, it is able to provide data splits both in time and detector space (see :ref:`mapmaking` for more details on the splitting and the available options).
-In addition, the class contains :meth:`.Simulation.make_binned_map_splits`, which is a wrapper around :func:`litebird_sim.make_binned_map` that allows to perform the mapmaking on multiple choices of splits at once (passed as a list of strings).
+In addition, the class contains :meth:`.Simulation.make_binned_map_splits`, which is a wrapper around :func:`litebird_sim.make_binned_map`, and :meth:`.Simulation.make_destriped_map_splits`, which is a wrapper around :func:`litebird_sim.make_destriped_map`.
+These allows to perform the mapmaking on multiple choices of splits at once (passed as a list of strings).
-Indeed, the function will loop over the cartesian product of the time and detector splits.
+Indeed, the functions will loop over the cartesian product of the time and detector splits.
 The default behavior is to perform the mapmaking in each combination and save the result to disk, to avoid memory issues.
-In particular, only the binned maps are saved to disk, unless you set `include_inv_covariance` to `True`.
+In particular, in the case of :meth:`.Simulation.make_binned_map_splits`, only the binned maps are saved to disk, unless you set `include_inv_covariance` to `True`.
 This saves the elements of the inverse covariance as extra fields in the output FITS file.